Kyle Turner (footballer): Partick Thistle (1st spell)

 Turner signed a two-year deal with Scottish Championship club Partick Thistle, who he previously played with as a youth player.

 Turner scored his first goal for Thistle, scoring a 96th minute winner in a 1-0 home win against Raith Rovers.

 During his second season with Thistle, Turner was part of the squad that made it to the Scottish Premiership promotion play off final, which Thistle eventually lost on penalties to Ross County, meaning the club remained in the Scottish Championship.
 Following this Turner left the club.

 Ross County

 Turner signed a two-year contract with Scottish Premiership club Ross County in June 2023.

 Raith Rovers (loan)

 Turner joined Raith Rovers on loan until the end of the 23/24 season.

 Partick Thistle (2nd spell)

 In June 2024, Turner returned to Partick Thistle on a two-year deal.

-Turner scored on his second Thistle debut in a 3–2 Scottish League Cup group stage win over Montrose.

-Turner scored his first league goal in his second spell at Thistle, scoring the winner with a late penalty in a 1–0 home win over Ayr United.
+Turner scored on his second Thistle debut in a 3–2 Scottish League Cup group stage win over Montrose, before scoring his first league goal in his second spell through a late penalty in a 1–0 home win over Ayr United.

+He departed the club at the end of his contract.

+Raith Rovers

+Kyle Turner re-signed for Raith Rovers in June 2026 on a two-year deal.
+He made his return debut as a substitute in a league cup tie against Elgin City.